-Rolling out for release in mid-October (with very limited current availability on Amazon), Garmin’s vivoactive 3 looks like it will be one of the best multipurpose GPS watches yet.
+Available now, Garmin’s vivoactive 3 looks like one of the best multipurpose GPS watches yet.

 Following on the heels of the wildly popular vivoactive HR, the vivoactive 3 has tons of GPS features combined with the stylish looks of an everyday watch.
 It works equally well for running, cycling, swimming, gym work, skiing, paddling, and golf.
 And like the vivoactive HR, it comes with an optical wrist heart rate monitor and tracks daily activity and sleep.

 Let’s dive into the major differences between the vivoactive 3 and the vivoactive HR and see how they stack up….

 PHYSICAL APPEARANCE AND BATTERY

 The most obvious difference is the classic round watch design instead of the boxy and clunky shape of the vivoactive HR.
 The vivoactive 3 also gives you three color options: black, gray, and white (with matching, swapable bands).